ghmon/German-Amateur-Radio-Operator-Locations/README.md

 Tested on Ubuntu 18.04 LTS.

+Limitations:

+* not all addresses are found by the locator

+* not all entries (a few) in the source file from the Bundesnetzagentur have addresses

+So currently you get 64645 address locations of 71024 call signs.

 The project is inspired by [CallmapGermany](https://github.com/df8oe/CallmapGermany) from Ulrich Thiel, but uses no code from there.